Technology & Communications

 - Categorize content moderation issues through the lens of SASB’s General Issue Categories (customer welfare, product safety, employee health & safety, etc.)

 - Establish an initial evidence-based view on whether and how content moderation issues have a financial impact on relevant companies

 - Provide a recommendation to the Standards Board on whether to proceed to standard-setting

 Research Project – Added to Research Program

-As a result of research conducted as part of this research project, the project lead recommended that the Standards Board approve a separate standard-setting project in the Internet Media & Services industry at the September board meeting.
-The board approved the addition of this standard-setting project, titled Content Governance in the Internet Media & Services Industry, to the research agenda.
+As a result of this research project, in September 2020 the Standards Board approved the addition of a standard-setting project, titled Content Governance in the Internet Media & Services Industry, to the research agenda.